-Police probe firebombing of Palestinian cars near ‘quarantine’ outpost
+Radical settlers suspected of attacking Palestinians, cars near quarantine site

 Jacob Magid is the settlements correspondent for The Times of Israel.

-Officers were dispatched to a crime scene in the southern West Bank overnight Monday after receiving a report that a group of masked Israeli settlers pepper-sprayed three Palestinian men and firebombed their two vehicles before fleeing the scene, police said in a statement.
+Officers were dispatched to a crime scene in the southern West Bank overnight Monday after receiving a report that a group of masked Israeli settlers pepper-sprayed and hurled stones at three Palestinians and firebombed their two vehicles before fleeing the scene, police said in a statement.

 The incident took place near Metzoke Dragot, where a group of 20 far-right extremists are being housed in an outpost established for them by the IDF in order to self-quarantine, after they came in contact with a COVID-19 carrier.

 The three Palestinians did not require medical assistance, according to police.
+Channel 12 said a woman in one of the vehicles was an Arab Israeli resident of Haifa, who fainted at the scene.

 Officers collected evidence at the scene and opened an investigation into the attack, police said.
+No arrests were made.

 גבעת הבידוד: שני רכבים פלסטינים הוצתו הלילה – על פי החשד בידי נערי גבעות שמבודדים במתחם האוהלים במצוקי דרגות pic.twitter.com/ylTyukY1bR